Permafrost/Tundra/SERVICES.md

 * `$schemas` is the optional list of fully-qualified document references (for XML) or flat file schemas (for flat files) returned by `$service` if the `$contents` list contains unlike formats.

 ---

+### tundra.content:transfer

+Transfers content retrieved from the given source location directly to the given destination location.

+Uses `tundra.content:retrieve` to retrieve content from a source location, and `tundra.content:deliver` to deliver the content to a destination location.

+For example, you can transfer files from an SFTP server to a CIFS file server with the following inputs:

+    $source = sftp://example_user_alias/inbox/*.xml
+    $destination = file://example_file_server/outbox/

+In this example, the source file names are appended to the destination location prior to delivery, because the destination location provided is a directory.

+#### Inputs:

+* `$source` is a URI identifying the location from which content is to be retrieved.

+  Refer to the `tundra.content:retrieve` service documentation for details on the protocols supported.

+* `$destination` is a URI identifying the location where the given `$content` should be delivered.
+If a file component is provided in the URI, this will be used as the destination file name.
+Otherwise, if no file component is provided in the URI, the source file name will be appended to the destination URI prior to delivery so that the transferred content retains its file name.

+  If an opaque URI with the scheme `service` is provided that has the name of a service in its body, this service will be invoked and is expected to return a dynamically determined `$destination` to deliver to.

+  Refer to the `tundra.content:deliver` service documentation for details on the protocols supported.

+* `$limit` is an optional maximum number of content matches to be processed in a single execution.
+Defaults to 1000 if not specified.

+---